GANtastic3/MaskCycleGAN-VC/README.md

 ## VCC2018 Dataset

 The authors of the paper used the dataset from the Spoke task of [Voice Conversion Challenge 2018 (VCC2018)](https://datashare.ed.ac.uk/handle/10283/3061).
 This is a dataset of non-parallel utterances from 6 male and 6 female speakers.
-Each speaker utters approaximately 80 sentences.
+Each speaker utters approximately 80 sentences.

 Download the dataset from the command line.
 ```